Tudor Walters Report: The background

-The published five model plans.
+They published five model plans.
 Two had an additional parlour, four were terraced and one was semi detached.
 They had an area 820 ft2 to 1230 ft2.

-The First World War indirectly provided a new impetus, when the poor physical health and condition of many urban recruits to the army was noted with alarm.
+The First World War indirectly provided a new impetus.
+The poor physical health and condition of many urban recruits to the army was noted with alarm.
 This led to a campaign known as "Homes fit for heroes".
-Also the Office for Works built the Well Hall Estate in Eltham for workers at the Royal Ordnance Factory, at Woolwich.
-This had been built on Garden City principles, with fine Arts and Crafts details.
+The Office for Works built the Well Hall Estate in Eltham for workers at the Royal Ordnance Factory in Woolwich.
+This had been built on Garden City principles with fine Arts and Crafts details.